 Each spring and summer, homeowners in Texas are reminded of foundation problems, as the moisture content of their expansive clay soils dramatically increases and decreases with the seasons.
 The causes of soil expansion or collapse are related to the type of clay minerals in the soil and original soil density.
 A change in soil moisture content can cause clay minerals to swell like a sponge or to collapse as it dries.
 Expansive clay soils can cause walls and foundations to crack and roads and sidewalks to warp.

-The first sign of expansive soils causing a need for foundation repairs is when you notice a misalignment of doors and windows.
+The first sign of expansive soils causing foundation issues is when you notice a misalignment of doors and windows.
 Another indication of soil expansion is when your patio or driveway slabs buckle or move away from the house.
 Non-load-bearing walls, which do not have enough weight to resist the pressure produced by expansion, typically crack before load-bearing walls do.
 Upon drying, expansive soil shrinks, forming large, deep cracks or "popcorn" texture in surface exposures.

 Decreasing the effects of expansive clay soils can be accomplished in several ways.
 The application of hydrated lime to swelling soils is a common treatment that is usually effective in reducing expansion.
 Another effective method is to replace the expansive soils with non-expansive fill.
 This can only be accomplished in new construction projects.
 The application of protective barriers, such as geo-membranes, that surround the home's foundation helps keep soil moisture levels constant and prevent the infiltration of surface water.